Academics / Graduate StudyGraduate Application Process

 Please note: We are no longer accepting applications for fall 2015 PhD or MS admissions.
 Any applications that are submitted will not be accepted and will automatically be denied.

 If you would like to apply for PhD or MS admission, you can do so for the fall 2016 admission cycle at the earliest.
-Our application system will reopen to accept applications in early September of 2015.
+Our application system opened to accept applications in Early September 2015.

 Jump to a Section

 - How to Apply

 - Notes About the Online Application